Sunday 25 June 2023

 Ch4 - 100% Rudder

-Ch5 - usually Arming switch (specially for ELRS)
+Ch5 - usually Arming switch (mandatory for ELRS)

 Ch6 Ch7 Ch8 Ch9 etc - Mode switches

-The same model works for flying wings, conventional planes, twins, V-Tails and even quads
+The model configuration works for flying wings, conventional planes, twins, V-Tails and even quads

 Note that the Roll Pitch Yaw Throttle bars do not match the channel order of Ch1 Ch2 Ch3 Ch4.
 As long as the stick inputs give the correct response all is good.

-If the channels bars don't move at all when you move the sticks -
+If the channel bars don't move at all when you move the sticks -

 Check receiver is actually bound correctly to the INAV model in your transmitter.
-Use a servo/signal checker if in doubt.
+Test with a servo/signal checker if in doubt.

 For ELRS receivers check Receiver RX is connected to UART TX and Receiver TX is connected to UART RX

-Check the correct Serial Receiver Provider is selected in the Receiver page - CRSF for ELRS and TBS, or SBUS for FrSKY
+Check the correct Serial Receiver Provider is selected in the Receiver page - CRSF for ELRS and TBS, SBUS for FrSKY, iBUS or SBUS for FlySKY.

 If a control surface moves in the wrong direction when you move the sticks -